From Dorothy McNett's Recipe Book.| Browse by Category | Browse alphabetically | Cooking Club |

 From Dorothy McNett's recipes at www.dorothymcnett.com.
 Each person will need a fondue fork for cooking the meat, and then a dinner fork for eating it.
 It is not a good idea to pop the hot fondue fork into your mouth!

 about 1/2 pound lean sirloin or other tender beef per person

 Cut the meat into 3/4 inch cubes and place some on each persons side plate.
 Arrange bowls of your selected sauces in center of table.
 Let people choose their sauces to place on their individual fondue plate.
 Heat the oil in a deep heavy metal fondue pot (not the shallow ceramic ones used for cheese fondue) on the kitchen burner.
-Use enough oil to fill the fondue pot half full, about 2 inches in depth.
-When it is very hot carefully place it on the fondue stand which is already placed in the middle of the table.
+Use enough oil to fill the fondue pot half full, but no more then about 2 inches in depth.
+When it is very hot (390-400 degrees) carefully place it on the fondue stand which is already placed in the middle of the table.
 Light the fondue fuel and keep it regulated so that the meat will cook quickly and evenly but not so hot as to have it sizzle over the sides of the fondue pan.
-Each person spears a piece of meat and dips it into the nearly boiling oil and cooks the meat to their desired doneness.
+Each person spears a piece of meat and dips it into the hot oil and cooks the meat to their desired doneness.

 Recipe created 2006-10-25.